-Elander, James and Towell, Anthony and Fox, Pauline (2010) Competence-based training and assessment by portfolio: the health psychology model.
+Elander, James, Towell, Anthony and Fox, Pauline (2010) Competence-based training and assessment by portfolio: the health psychology model.
 Psychology Learning and Teaching, 6 (2). pp. 73-79.
 ISSN 1475-7257Full text not available from this repository.

 All UK postgraduate qualifications in applied areas of psychology will soon be competence-based.
 This will improve the professional recognition and esteem of applied psychology, and make it easier to transfer qualifications between psychology and other disciplines and between psychology sub-disciplines.
 However, the changes pose considerable challenges because there is very little clear evidence about the effectiveness of competence-based training and portfolio assessment.
 Health psychology has led the development of competence-based training in psychology with the 'stage two' qualification in health psychology, and this article considers postgraduate health psychology training in the context of what is known about competence-based training and portfolio assessment in professions such as medicine, nursing and education.
 This raises a number of questions for professional training and qualifications in psychology.

-|Research Community:||University of Westminster > Social Sciences, Humanities and Languages, School of|
+|Subjects:||University of Westminster > Social Sciences and Humanities|

 |Last Modified:||11 Jul 2011 14:58|